1bitphoenix/blog/content/posts/2019-04-10--gitflow/index.md

 The commonly known work flow for git is as follows:-

 > 1. Make a fork of the target project.
-Refer to it as "the fork" from now on this post.
 > 2. **Clone the fork** to your local dev machine.
 > 3. Set a remote for **upstream**.